Kazakhstan nervous of tougher Russia/Ukraine oil sanctions

 “In this case our oil exports will decrease, and we should think better about other options.”

-Kazakhstan, which holds 3 percent of global recoverable oil reserves, produced 81.7 million tones of oil in 2013.
-Last year it exported some 22 million tones of crude - around 30 percent of all exports of its own oil - via Russia’s pipeline or port infrastructure which may fall under possible Western sanctions.
+Kazakhstan, which holds 3 percent of global recoverable oil reserves, produced 81.7 million tonnes of oil in 2013.
+Last year it exported some 22 million tonnes of crude - around 30 percent of all exports of its own oil - via Russia’s pipeline or port infrastructure which may fall under possible Western sanctions.

-In 2013 Kazakhstan exported 15.4 million tones via the Atyrau-Samara pipeline, owned by Russian pipeline monopoly Transneft, in which it is blended with Russian oil of lower quality, and another 6.3 million tones by rail from the Tengiz oilfield to the Russian Black Sea port of Taman.
+In 2013 Kazakhstan exported 15.4 million tonnes via the Atyrau-Samara pipeline, owned by Russian pipeline monopoly Transneft, in which it is blended with Russian oil of lower quality, and another 6.3 million tonnes by rail from the Tengiz oilfield to the Russian Black Sea port of Taman.

-Another 28.7 million tones of Kazakh crude from Tengiz were exported via the Caspian Pipeline Consortium led by Chevron.
+Another 28.7 million tonnes of Kazakh crude from Tengiz were exported via the Caspian Pipeline Consortium led by Chevron .
 The route, running to the Russian Black Sea port of Novorossiysk, has the status of an international pipeline but traders have said it could also face problems if sanctions were imposed because some Russian oil is blended into the pipeline.

-Should tougher sanctions against Russia emerge, one of the options would be to expand existing exports to the country’s giant and energy-hungry neighbor China.
+Should tougher sanctions against Russia emerge, one of the options would be to expand existing exports to the country’s giant and energy-hungry neighbour China.

 Oil firms working in Kazakhstan are likely to set their sights on the East Siberia-Pacific Ocean pipeline which runs from Russia to feed Asian markets, said a source close to Kazakhstan’s state oil and gas company KazMunaiGas.